 SimplyAnalytics is a web-based mapping, analytics and data visualization program providing over 75,000 data variables.
 Professional mapping applications take over 20 hours of training to use, but this has been designed to be incredibly user friendly - most users are up and running with less than 10 minutes of training.
 Access includes data from the year 2000, 2010, Current Estimates, Five Year Projections, the American Community Survey, Decennial Census, County and ZIP Code Business Patterns Survey and the Consumer Expenditure Data (CEX) and the Claritas PRIZM data module.

 The Sixties brings the 1960s alive through diaries, letters, autobiographies and other memoirs, written and oral histories, manifestos, government documents, memorabilia, and scholarly commentary.
 Coverage: 1960-1974

 World music and aural traditions.
-Recordings of music, spoken word, and natural and human-made sounds.
+Recordings of music, spoken word, oral histories, and natural and human-made sounds.
 Coverage: All time periods, most recordings done 1948-1986.

 Use Social Explorer to visualize and interact with data, create maps, charts, reports and downloads.
 Explore hundreds of thousands of built-in data indicators related to demography, economy, health, politics, environment, crime and more.
 Social Explorer is designed to provide quick and easy access to historical census data and demographic information from 1790 to the present.